 It is possible America can make reforms before it is too late.
-But even those who are optimistic about President Trump enacting change for the better, must admit it is very unlikely that he will ever get Congress to cooperate.
-And it is that august body which is responsible for spending and debt.
+But even those who are optimistic about President Trump enacting change for the better must admit it is very unlikely that he will ever get Congress to cooperate.
+And it is that august body that is responsible for spending and debt.

 Federal debt and entitlement obligations have kept growing, regardless of which party is in control.

 If the U.S. returns to honest money and limited government BEFORE a crisis, it may be the first nation in history to do so.
 Anybody who doesn’t like those odds would be wise to hold some gold and silver for a handful of good reasons.
 Having something to barter with is certainly one of them.

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.